shirleylee03/damer/Readme.md

 - The 'test' folder is where you put the test files.
 - Those *.c files is the original program files.

+First, you should switch to the 'build' directory:

+$ cd build

-To run DAMER, type the following command in 'exe' directory:
+To run DAMER, type the following command in 'build' directory:

+$ chmod +x PDNet2_0

+$ chmod +x ../exe/ps_3

 $ ./PDNet2_0 [-showtree] [-showcpn] (-compare|-directbuild|-slice) ./benchmarks/(filename)